colinsullivan/supercollider-redux-sequencers/README.md

 ## Unit Tests

-There are two unit tests: `testMetroExample.[js|sc]` and `testOneShotMetroExample.[js|sc]`.
+There are two unit tests: `testMetroExample.js` and `testOneShotMetroExample.js`.
 Both of these have repeated code and can only be run one at a time.
 To run:

     $ npm run build && npm run test test/testMetroExample.js
     $ npm run build && npm run test test/testOneShotMetroExample.js